nmcl/sandbox/JavaArjuna/README.md

-This is not JavaArjuna, but looks like partial install?
+This is not JavaArjuna, but looks like a partial install?